abacusmodeling/abacus-develop/docs/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

 6. In GitHub, send a pull request (PR) with `deepmodeling/abacus-develop:develop` as the base repository.
-It is required to document your PR following [our guidelines](#commit-message-guidelines).
+It is **required** to document your PR following [our guidelines](#commit-message-guidelines).

+7. If more changes are needed, you can add more commits to your branch and push them to GitHub.
+Your PR will be updated automatically.

-7. After your pull request is merged, you can safely delete your branch and sync the changes from the main (upstream) repository:
+8. After your pull request is merged, you can safely delete your branch and sync the changes from the main (upstream) repository:

     - Delete the remote branch on GitHub either [through the GitHub web UI](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/deleting-and-restoring-branches-in-a-pull-request#deleting-a-branch-used-for-a-pull-request) or your local shell as follows:

         ```shell
         git push origin --delete my-fix-branch
         ```

     - Check out the master branch:

         ```shell
         git checkout develop -f
         ```

     - Delete the local branch:

         ```shell
         git branch -D my-fix-branch
         ```

     - Update your master with the latest upstream version:

         ```shell
         git pull --ff upstream develop
         ```

 ## Commit message guidelines